sydsailors/datfun-07-ml/README.md

     - Follow the instructions and use Seaborn to generate a scatter plot with a best fit line.
     - Set the axes and the y scale as directed
     - Customize your chart and notebook as you like to make your work clear and compelling.

+### Predict Average High Temperature in NYC in January (Part 3)
+Use Linear Regression on Average High Temperatures in NYC in January using a different approach.
+-